 Stephen Fitzpatrick is a graduate of St. Gregory’s Academy and holds a Bachelor’s degree from Thomas Aquinas College and a Master’s degree in Theology from the University of Scranton.
 Stephen teaches Euclidean Geometry, Algebra I, Latin, Humanities I, and Senior Theology.
 He lives in Dunmore, PA with his wife, Vanessa, and their four children.

 David McMyne is a graduate of St. Gregory’s Academy, class of 2011.
 After graduating he volunteered with NET Ministries and traveled throughout the U.S. evangelizing Catholic youths.
 Later, he migrated to the upper peninsula of Michigan where he volunteered at a wilderness retreat center run by the Companions of Christ the Lamb.
 David uses the skills he gained there to head a guild teaching bushcraft and wilderness self-reliance.
-He also serves as Dormfather, Rugby coach, and Juggling instructor.
+He also serves as dormfather, rugby coach, and juggling instructor.

 Daniel Schiller is a native of New Baltimore, NY.
 He graduated from St. Gregory’s Academy in 2007 and Ave Maria University in 2011 with a Bachelor’s degree in History.
-He is currently the lead Development and Event Coordinator for Gregory the Great Academy and lives in Front Royal, VA with his wife, Clare, and two sons, Gabriel and Michael.
+He is currently the lead Special Event Coordinator for Gregory the Great Academy and lives in Front Royal, VA with his wife, Clare, and three children.

 Andrew Wilson Smith